Luscious and Lovely Filo Lamb Pie

 - 3 fat cloves of garlic, crushed with 1 tsp of smoked salt

-- 2 tsp cumin seeds, ground in a pestle and mortar.
+- 2 tsp cumin seeds, if you have time ground in a pestle and mortar.
 Ideally you’ll have dry fried them first

 - 2 tsp ground cinnamon